 - “I completed the first lesson today and found it really interesting and love the interaction already!
 I am so looking forward to the second lesson already …” — Annette B, public relations director

 This “How to use LinkedIn Effectively” programme has been created and is tutored by Michael Carney.
 Michael has been in the marketing game since 1971, online since 1987 and keeps tabs on a wide range of trends and developments, locally and around the world.
 He is the author of “Trade Me Success Secrets” (now in its Second Edition) and a regular magazine columnist.
 Michael is also the creator of a number of online training courses, covering social media, eCommerce and other aspects of digital marketing.

 WHO SHOULD TAKE THE “HOW TO USE LINKEDIN EFFECTIVELY” COURSE

 Any business professional who wants to master LinkedIn, whether to further their own career or to develop their business presence on the world’s leading Social B2B network.

 Lesson One: How To Set Yourself Up Effectively On LinkedIn

-You’re probably one of the seven hundred thousand Kiwis who already have a profile on LinkedIn — but is it just a transplanted CV?
+You’re probably one of the hundreds of millions who already have a profile on LinkedIn — but is it just a transplanted CV?
 We show you how to turn your basic profile into a living, selling document that: